India-Iran should expedite Chabahar project: Afghanistan

 "The other issue is connecting Chabahar to Afghanistan and to Central Asia through rail.
 We need to complete the Chabahar-Zahedan rail network.
 We have the infrastructure for that, but we need rails.
 We are in negotiation with India for providing rails.
 We produce our own rails but not at the scale we need.
 So, Iran and India need to work together on procurement of equipment for the port as well as finishing the rail link," he added.

-The minister further said Iran was not interested in re-negotiations with the US but if India wants to work in preventing the unrest and bringing the US back to the negotiating table, it would be ready for dialogue.
+The minister further said Iran was not interested in renegotiations with the US but if India wants to work in preventing the unrest and bringing the US back to the negotiating table, it would be ready for dialogue.

 "India is a dear friend of Iran and has good relations with the US, so it can get the latter to come back to the negotiations.
-But the most important priority for Iran is to have good relations with neighbours, stability in neighbourhood and attract more investments in the country.
-We want to take a leading role in peace building," Zarif added.
+But the most important priority for Iran is to have good relations with neighbours, stability in the neighbourhood and attract more investments in the country.
+We want to take a leading role in peacebuilding," Zarif added.

 The Chabahar Port complex, backed by India, on Iran's coast along the Gulf of Oman is being developed to provide an alternative trade route between India and Afghanistan.

-In May 2016, India and Iran signed a bilateral agreement under which India would refurbish one of the berths at Shahid Beheshti Port, and reconstruct a 600 meter long container handling facility at the port.
+In May 2016, India and Iran signed a bilateral agreement under which India would refurbish one of the berths at Shahid Beheshti Port, and reconstruct a 600-meter long container handling facility at the port.

 Iran announces arrests over downing of Ukrainian plane that killed 176 people